-See the book Spontaneous Remission: An Annotated Bibliography in our library — all chapters and documents in the bibliography are available on this book page as downloadable PDFs.
+See the book Spontaneous Remission: An Annotated Bibliography in our publications page — all chapters and documents in the bibliography are available on this page as downloadable PDFs.
 You can also purchase a copy of the complete publication.

 Related Books and Websites